 - If you take a role, make sure you set your trip wires for when you reevaluate staying or going.
-For example, I stayed at the first startup I was at for far too long (I should have left after 3-4 years).
-For Scimatic, we tried for probably to keep it going, even foregoing salary for six months, when we should have called it.
+For example, I stayed at the first startup for far too long (I should have left after 3-4 years).
+For Scimatic, we tried for too long to keep it going, even foregoing salary for six months, when we should have called it.
 We finally called it when we lost a number of customers in the same month.

 - Luck plays a huge role in terms of what works and what doesn’t.
 You have to be okay with elements beyond your control.
 This is the thing I struggle with the most.

 - Finally, the experience you get in taking the risk can lead to interesting places.
 Never undersell yourself.
 Calculate that experience when going for your next job.
 I didn’t do this enough.